cinnamoroll-oll/cinna-pastel/README.md

 🧁 Customization
 You can adjust the pastel colors or glow effects by editing the hex codes inside theme.css.
+Right now the theme is for light mode, future customization will change that and update the theme<3

 Flower border images can be swapped for your own by replacing the url(====) values.